What are Dog Sports and Is Your Dog Right For Them?0 comments

 - Take the toy and play by himself, destroy the toy, or completely ignore your attempts to play.

 To summarize, Wren has a high working instinct, high cognition and high biddability.
 Clove has a lower working instinct, high cognition, and mid-level biddability.
 This does not mean that Wren is better than Clove in any way—just different.
 As a matter of fact, it is all too often that dogs with a high working instinct and cognition are just “too much” for your average home!
-The exact features that make Wren a superb disc dog make it more difficult for her to be a good pet.
+The exact features that make Wren a superb candidate for sports for dogs make it more difficult for her to be a good pet.
 She needs a “job” to be truly happy.

 Each dog has different strengths and weaknesses.
 Those strengths and weaknesses can interplay in different ways, resulting in several different personality types and near infinite individual quirks.

-What is a dog sport?
-A dog sport is any sort of organized activity you can enter with your dog.
+What are dog sports?
+Dog sports are any sort of organized activity you can enter with your dog.
 Dog sports will introduce you to new ways of training your dog and are—most importantly—incredibly fun!
 Don’t think dog sports are for your dog?
 Think again.
 It goes beyond the beauty pageants of the conformation ring.
 There are as many different dog sports as there are types of dogs!
 From agility to lure coursing to dock diving and everything in between, there is a sport for every dog, you just need to find the one that plays to your dog’s strengths and natural inclinations.
 Your dog doesn’t have to be a purebred to play either, in many venues mixed breeds are welcome and are some of the more talented pups competing!

 Dog sports aren’t just about competing, they’re about the journey, the camaraderie with fellow dog owners, and above all, the bond built with your dog while working towards a goal.